St. John's Red Storm: Fencing

-The St. John's fencing program has also attained national prominence under US Fencing Hall of Fame and five-time Olympic saber coach Yury Gelman.
+The St. John's fencing program has also attained national prominence under US Fencing Hall of Fame and seven-time Olympic saber coach Yury Gelman.
 In 2001, St. John's won the NCAA Fencing Championship.
-The team has ranked in the top five each of the last 10 years, and finished second in the NCAA during 1995, 2000, 2002, 2007 and 2010 seasons.
-In addition to team accolades, St. John's has won 22 NCAA individual national championship titles.
+The team has ranked in the top seven each of the last 30 years from 1995 on under Gelman, and finished second in the NCAA during 1995, 2000, 2002, 2007 and 2010 seasons.
+In addition to team accolades, St. John's has won 26 NCAA individual national championship titles, and 140 of its fencers have been named All-Americans.
 Israeli Olympian Tomer Or is a coach of the team.